 When they returned home to Canada, Monica and Carolyn made an order from Mi Esperanza right away, and The Sol Company was born.
 Their family home in rural Newfoundland serves as office, warehouse, and communications centre for one of the few ethical accessory options available in Canada.
 It’s a whole new world for Carolyn.

 This keychain in the shape of the map of Honduras is made at Mi Esperanza.
 The heart cut out is over Tegucigalpa, the city where The Sol Company products are made.
-Photo: Monica Snow
+Photo: courtesy of Monica Snow

 “I spent most of my life not giving a second thought to where my products are made.
 We don’t stop to think about where things are made,” she laments.